MBG-Minecraft/Rechannel/README.md

 >- volume is a value between 0.0 and 1.0 for how loud to record the audio at.
 Default is 1.0
 <br><br>

+`/list <user>`
+- Lists all recordings directories for a user.

+`/get <user> <date>`
+- Downloads a recording .zip from the yyyy-mm-dd date and sends it to the command sender.

 Recorded .mp3 files are located at `/recordings/$user/$date/`
 <br>
 There are two formats, withSilence and rawNoSilence.